Multicultural Lesson Plans and Resources

 Teaching Multicultural Literature in High School

-Many interesting lesson plans from Annenberg Learner.
+Lesson plans from Annenberg Learner.
+See also

 Similarities Between African Folktales and French Folktales